dylanhamada/graph-it/README.md

 ## Project Status

-This project is currently in the planning stages.
-Right now I've finished learning the basics of HTML Canvas API, and am designing the features, functionality, and UI of the app.
+This project is currently in the prototyping stage.
+I am building a prototype of the canvas graph.

+### Week Five

+- Create prototype of graph on canvas

 ### Week Four